MY RESPONSE TO HARVARD LAW PROFESSOR ALAN DERSHOWITZ'S CONDEMNATION OF

 Nor does the

-The full text of the commandments seems to accept slavery, given that in the original Hebrew it condemns coveting your neighbor's "slave" - usually mistranslated as "servant" or "manservant."
+The full text of the commandments seems to accept slavery, given that in the original Hebrew it condemns coveting your neighbor's "slave" -- usually mistranslated as "servant" or "manservant."
 Moreover, coveting is as American as apple pie.
 Our entire market system encourages us to covet our neighbor's wealth.

-The commandments also provide for a day of rest for "thy slave."
+The commandments also provide for a day of rest for "your slave."
 And speaking of a day of rest, the commandments are unambiguous about which day is mandated, as well as the reason for it:

 It is the "seventh day" -- Saturday -- because God "rested the seventh day."
 It is not Sunday, the day selected centuries later by Christians because it is the day on which Jesus was resurrected.
 That choice was rejected by Jews and Seventh-day Adventists, while Muslims selected Friday as their day of rest.

-Finally, there is the prohibition of "graven images" -- a phrase
+Finally, there is the prohibition of "graven images" -- a phrase that seems to describe the large monument in Alabama before which so many people prostrated themselves in recent weeks.

 So what is so American about the Ten Commandments?
 Nothing, I submit.